ganeti/ganeti/doc/design-2.3.rst

-  gnt-node group-del <group> # delete an empty group gnt-node group-list # list node groups gnt-node group-rename <oldname> <newname> # rename a group gnt-node list/info -g <group> # list only nodes belongin to a group gnt-node add -g <group> # add a node to a certain group gnt-node modify -g <group> # move a node to a new group
+  gnt-node group-del <group> # delete an empty group gnt-node group-list # list node groups gnt-node group-rename <oldname> <newname> # rename a group gnt-node list/info -g <group> # list only nodes belonging to a group gnt-node add -g <group> # add a node to a certain group gnt-node modify -g <group> # move a node to a new group